Volunteer Handbook

 Membership isn't just a discount; it gives you the right to:

-Access professional development opportunities and workshops.
-It turns you from a supporter into a co-owner of the organization.
+• Free or discounted access professional development opportunities and workshops.
+It turns you from a supporter into a co-owner of the organisation.

 Gallery Etiquette & Public Interaction

-general expectaions to make space welcoming for all
+• general expectation to make the space welcoming for all.

-introducung visitors to the spaces, answering questions and engageing in discussion
+• introducing visitors to the spaces, answering questions and engaging in discussion.

-answering telephone, standard gallery phone greeting, and taking messages
+• answering telephone with a standard gallery greeting, and taking messages.

-familiarising yourself with the exhibitions on view, and any specail projects you may need to be aware of as part of your shift (incoming artwork,
+• familiarising yourself with the exhibitions on view, and any special projects you may need to be aware of as part of your shift.

-what you are not expected to do: provide submission support, defend the gallery, staff or artwork to visitors, onboard new members,
+• provide submission support, defend the gallery, staff or artwork to visitors, onboard new members, support RCA activities,

 "What does this mean?"